erlang/erlang.github.io/_posts/2021-08-03-scalable-ets-counters.md

 [`ets:info(Table, size)`](https://erlang.org/doc/man/ets.html#info-2)
 and [`ets:info(Table,
 memory)`](https://erlang.org/doc/man/ets.html#info-2), we have chosen to make decentralized counters optional.

-Another thing that might be worth keeping in mind is that the hash-based tables use a different heuristic to decide when the number of buckets shall grow and shrink when decentralized counters are activated.
-The hash table heuristics for growing and shrinking used together with decentralized counters tend to lead to tables that use slightly more memory than the default heuristics.
+Another thing that might be worth keeping in mind is that the hash-based tables that use decentralized counters tend to use slightly more hash table buckets than the corresponding tables without decentralized counters.
+The reason for this is that, with decentralized counters activated, the resizing decision is based on an estimate of the number of items in the table rather than an exact count, and the resizing heuristics trigger an increase of the number of buckets more eagerly than a decrease.

 ## Implementation